FinnKrass/MX-Break-In-Machine/README.md

 ## Making Your Own
 **NOTE:**

+It's suggested to read through the repo in whole before choosing to build one, there will be notes for each section which will include vital information.
+If you find any issues in the design or gaps in the documentation, feel free to open a github issue and the problem will be addressed.

 The PCB/Controller is not necessary if it's too much of a hassle to get manufactured and assembled.
-I may sell the PCB's assembled at some point, but otherwise you just need a 24V power source (or get the 12V motor and a 12V power source).
+The assembled PCB's may be sold at some point if there's interest, but otherwise you just need a 24V power source (or get the 12V motor and a 12V power source).

-I also want to say that a lot of the design decisions were made for repeatability, convenience, and cost saving.
+Another thing worth mentioning is that a lot of the design decisions were made for repeatability, convenience, and cost saving.
 This is to say, there are likely areas which can be improved for an end user.

 **Cloning the repository**